mika-s/mika-s.github.io/_posts/2018-12-18-creating-a-wireshark-dissector-in-lua-5.markdown

 ```

 Notice the call to `header.parse()`.
 As mentioned, I return `opcode_name` because I need it further down in the code.
 The
-sub tree `headerSubtree` will also be modified (fields added to it), because it's a reference type and thus mutable inside
+subtree `headerSubtree` will also be modified (fields added to it), because it's a reference type and thus mutable inside
 `parse()`.

 ### Creating OP_QUERY.lua and OP_REPLY.lua

-As you can see, there are still a lot of header stuff in the main file that can be moved into the header module.
+As you can see, there is still header-related code in the main file that can be moved into the header module.
 I'll
 move that later, but first I want to do the same to the OP_QUERY and OP_REPLY parsing code as I did with the header code.

 I'm making OP_QUERY.lua and moving `get_flag_description()` and the OP_QUERY parsing logic to it: